 Microservice apps, or simply microservices, are developing software systems that try to build single-function modules with interfaces and operations.
-The trend has grown popular in recent years as Enterprises look to become more Agile and move towards DevOps and continuous testing.
+The trend has grown popular recently as Enterprises look to become more Agile and move towards DevOps and continuous testing.

 A Brief Introduction to Microservices Apps:

 To start explaining the microservice style, it's useful to compare it to the monolithic style.
-Enterprise Applications are often built in three main parts: a client-side user interface, a database, and a server-side application.
+For example, enterprise Applications are often built in three main parts: a client-side user interface, a database, and a server-side application.

 The server-side application will handle HTTP requests, execute domain logic, retrieve and update data from the database, and select and populate HTML views to be sent to the browser.
 This server-side application is a monolith - a single logical executable.
-Any changes to the system involve building and deploying a new version of the server-side application.
+Therefore, any changes to the system involve building and deploying a new version of the server-side application.

 Microservices have many benefits for Agile and DevOps teams, as the examples mentioned in the end portion of this article.
-This makes changes to the application slow as it affects the entire system.
-A modification made to a small code of code might require building and deploying an entirely new software version.
-Scaling specific functions of an application also means you have to scale the entire application.
+However, this slow changes the application as it affects the entire system.
+Modifying a small code might require building and deploying an entirely new software version.
+Scaling specific functions of an application also means you have to climb the entire application.

 Microservices solve these challenges of monolithic systems by being as modular as possible.
-In the simplest form, they help build an application as a suite of small services, each running in its own process and independently deployable.
-These services may be written in different programming languages and may use different data storage techniques.
-While this results in the development of scalable and flexible systems, it needs a dynamic makeover.
+In the simplest form, they help build an application as a suite of small services, each running in its process and independently deployable.
+These services may be written in different programming languages and use other data storage techniques.
+While this results in developing scalable and flexible systems, it needs a dynamic makeover.

 Microservices are often connected via APIs and can attach many of the same tools and solutions that have grown in the RESTful and web service.
 Testing these APIs can help validate the flow of data and information throughout your microservice deployment.